MicrosoftDocs/azure-media-services/media-services/latest/stream_subclip_media_how_to.md

 ---
 title: How to subclip media
 description: You may want your viewers to play only a section of a video.
-There are a few ways to accomplish this.
-Use an asset filter to or submit subclipping jobs with the standard encoder on an output asset.
+There are a couple of ways to accomplish this. - Use an asset filter. - Submit subclipping jobs with the standard encoder on an output asset using an SDK.
 author: IngridAtMicrosoft
 ms.service: media-services
 ms.topic: how-to